-Graduate students interested in becoming a graduate leader must attend the Graduate Leader Interest Session on November 30, 2012 and apply online by January 14, 2013.
+Graduate students interested in becoming a graduate leader must attend the Graduate Leader Interest Session on November 22, 2013 and January 15, 2014.
 Please view the University 101 Graduate Leader Program Overview for more information on the roles and responsibilities of a graduate leader.

 All graduate leaders must attend the spring training workshop on April 4, 2014 and a Team-Building workshop during the spring semester.
 Graduate leaders are also encouraged to enroll in a three-credit course, EDHE 834: Internship in College Teaching, the fall during which they serve to supplement their experience.

 Interested in applying to serve during fall 2014?
 Click here to submit your application!